ualibraries/Guide-on-the-Side/UPGRADE.md

 8. Read any release notes (RELEASE.md) to determine if you need to run database migrations, or to find out if your themes need to change.
 9. Copy your config.yml, themes, and user-uploaded images into the new version.
 10. Run database migrations if necessary.
+If you don't have command-line access, there are SQL migrations available in app/Config/Migrations/sql.
 Note: the old version may stop working at this point.
 11. Modify your themes if necessary.
 12. Test to make sure everything still works in the new version.
 13. Archive the old version and move the new version to take its place.